piglei/pycronic/README.rst

     Starting backup...

-And cronic will stores all your scripts output to a directory(/tmp/pycronic by default).
+And cronic will store all your scripts output to a directory (/tmp/pycronic by default).

 Installation
 ============